Hapi-Hapi-Joy-Joy/OAuthProject/README.md

 ###/login

-This will be our landing page which will include a log in with Facebook.
+This will be our landing page which will include a log in with Twitter.

 ###/welcome